PSG complete €50m signing of Icardi from Inter | Goal.com

 An official announcement from PSG reads: "Paris Saint-Germain are delighted to announce the signing of Mauro Icardi on a permanent deal, following the striker’s loan from Inter Milan during the 2019-2020 season.

-Inter also thanked the Argentina international for his previous contributions in Italy, writing: "FC Internazionale Milano announces the transfer of Mauro Icardi to Paris Saint-Germain FC: the striker, born in 1993, has permanently moved to the French club.
+Inter also thanked the 27-year-old, who has eight international caps for Argentina, for his previous contributions in Italy, writing: "FC Internazionale Milano announces the transfer of Mauro Icardi to Paris Saint-Germain FC: the striker, born in 1993, has permanently moved to the French club.

 With Icardi now offered a new lease of life in France, it now seems inevitable that Edinson Cavani will depart the club as a free agent this summer, with several of Europe's top teams said to be interested in the Uruguay international.